Arakiss/nexlog/README.md

 ### Does nexlog have any external dependencies?

-No, I designed nexlog to be completely self-contained with zero external dependencies.
-By leveraging Bun's comprehensive toolkit, I've been able to develop, test, and bundle nexlog without relying on any third-party packages.
-This means you don't need to worry about compatibility issues or security vulnerabilities from external dependencies.
+No, nexlog is designed to be completely self-contained with zero external dependencies.
+By leveraging Bun's comprehensive toolkit, it's developed, tested, and bundled without relying on any third-party packages.

 ### Does nexlog have any side effects?

-No, I carefully designed nexlog to avoid any side effects.
+No, nexlog is carefully designed to avoid any side effects.
 It doesn't modify global objects or interfere with other parts of your application.
-This makes it safe to use in any part of your Next.js project without worrying about unexpected behavior.

-### Why did you choose to build nexlog with Bun?
+### Why was nexlog built with Bun?

-I chose Bun for its all-in-one approach to JavaScript/TypeScript development.
-Bun's integrated runtime, bundler, test runner, and package manager allowed me to create nexlog with zero external dependencies.
-This results in a faster, more lightweight, and more reliable logging solution for Next.js projects.
+nexlog was built with Bun for its all-in-one approach to JavaScript/TypeScript development.
+Bun's integrated runtime, bundler, test runner, and package manager allowed for the creation of nexlog with zero external dependencies, resulting in a faster, more lightweight, and more reliable logging solution for Next.js projects.